Skip to content

 text

-deny > ask > allow > default-deny
+deny > remember_allow > ask > allow > default-deny

 Policy is per agent